 Japan has a rich culture and tradition which draws deeply upon imported, and later on, assimilated Buddhist beliefs and culture.
 The form of Buddhism known as Zen Buddhism took root in Japan during the Middle Ages and flourished thereafter.
 Zen Buddhism grew so important in the culture of Japan, until it underpins a lot of Japanese philosophy and thought right down to this day.
-Amongst those daily activities affected by Zen Buddhism was gardening.
+Among those daily activities affected by Zen Buddhism was gardening, and today, the Zen garden still thrives.

 In Japan, Zen Buddhism lies at the core of all their aesthetic undertakings.
 The natural world is valued highly and the Japanese rock garden, or Zen Garden as it has come to be known is a large part of that tradition.
 Named Karesansui in Japanese, meaning dry landscape, these gardens are very prominent in Japan and much copied elsewhere.
 They are often to be found at temples where they are tended by monks, as in the ancient city of Kyoto.
 Ordinary households often have them too.